pivoshenko/ihroteka-converter/README.md

-# ihroteka-md2steam
+# Ihroteka Converter

-A lightweight package for converting Markdown into Steam-compatible markup
+A lightweight package for converting Markdown into Steam-compatible markup.